eZmaxinc/eZmax-SDK-go/docs/ActivesessionResponseCompoundUser.md

 ### NewActivesessionResponseCompoundUser

-`func NewActivesessionResponseCompoundUser(pkiUserID int32, fkiTimezoneID int32, sAvatarUrl string, sUserFirstname string, sUserLastname string, sEmailAddress string, eUserEzsignsendreminderfrequency FieldEUserEzsignsendreminderfrequency, iUserInterfacecolor int32, bUserInterfacedark bool, iUserListresult int32, ) *ActivesessionResponseCompoundUser`
+`func NewActivesessionResponseCompoundUser(pkiUserID int32, fkiTimezoneID int32, sUserFirstname string, sUserLastname string, eUserEzsignsendreminderfrequency FieldEUserEzsignsendreminderfrequency, iUserInterfacecolor int32, bUserInterfacedark bool, iUserListresult int32, ) *ActivesessionResponseCompoundUser`

 NewActivesessionResponseCompoundUser instantiates a new ActivesessionResponseCompoundUser object This constructor will assign default values to properties that have it defined,